oropher/KozmiCosmetics/README.md

 # KozmiCosmetics

-Cosmetics for Lethal Company for Kozmica
+Cosmetic pack for the MoreCompany Lethal Company mod by oropher.
+Made for Kozmica's stream